Scaffolding

 Routes

-block for your new model (e.g. search for organizations
+Within config/routes.rb find the resource: block for your new model then:

 concerns [:data_routes]